Mulan (1998 soundtrack)

 A limited edition promotional album featuring Jerry Goldsmith's complete score was also released and became a collector's item.

+The Japanese version has "Breathe" by Luna Sea as the theme song.
+The Korean version uses "Eternal Memory" by Lena Park.

 Track listing

 All songs are composed by Matthew Wilder with lyrics by David Zippel.
 All scores are composed by Jerry Goldsmith.

-‡ Harvey Fierstein, Matthew Wilder, Lea Salonga and Eddie Murphy each have one line in the chorus while Jerry Tondo has two.
+‡ Harvey Fierstein, Matthew Wilder, Lea Salonga and Eddie Murphy each have one line in the chorus, while Jerry Tondo has two.